 Embark on a private tour of Amman’s Islamic landmarks, including the majestic King Abdullah Mosque and the mysterious Cave of the Seven Sleepers.
 Avoid the hassle and enjoy a seamless experience with a private vehicle and English-speaking driver.

-- Amman - You will be picked up from your hotel in Amman with your private leisure vehicle and English-Speaking Driver who doubles up as your guide to start your private tour with a panoramic visit of the city of Amman downtown market and city center with its traditional markets “souks” as well as the Roman Theater.
+- Amman - Guests will be collected from their hotel in Amman by a private leisure vehicle, accompanied by an English-speaking driver who also serves as a guide.
+The private tour begins with a panoramic exploration of Amman’s downtown market and city center, featuring its traditional markets known as “souks” and the Roman Theater.

-- Amman - You will be picked up from your hotel in Amman with your private leisure vehicle and English-Speaking Driver who doubles up as your guide to start your private tour with a panoramic visit of the city of Amman downtown market and city center with its traditional markets “souks” as well as the Roman Theater.
+- Amman - Guests will be collected from their hotel in Amman by a private leisure vehicle, accompanied by an English-speaking driver who also serves as a guide.
+The private tour begins with a panoramic exploration of Amman’s downtown market and city center, featuring its traditional markets known as “souks” and the Roman Theater.

-- King Abdullah Mosque - You will have a beautiful view point of the city from the Citadel and continue to visit King Abdullah Mosque; it is one of the most famous and most recognizable structures in Amman.
-It was built as a memorial for the late King Abdullah I. The Blue Mosque, as it is popularly known is an elite example of Islamic architecture.
-It can house up to 3000 worshippers.
-The cavernous, octagonal prayer hall is capped by a magnificent blue dome 35 meters in diameter, decorated with “Qur’anic” inscriptions.
+- King Abdullah Mosque - Enjoy a stunning viewpoint of the city from the Citadel before visiting the King Abdullah Mosque, one of Amman’s most famous and recognizable landmarks.
+Built as a memorial for the late King Abdullah I, the Blue Mosque, as it is commonly known, is a prime example of Islamic architecture.
+It can accommodate up to 3,000 worshippers.
+The spacious, octagonal prayer hall is topped by a magnificent blue dome, 35 meters in diameter, adorned with Qur’anic inscriptions.
 This is the only mosque in Amman that openly welcomes non-Muslim visitors.
-Free time to pray for those who wish to do so, then proceed with your pilgrimage tour.
+There is free time for those who wish to pray, followed by the continuation of the pilgrimage tour.

-- The Cave of the Seven Sleepers - Continue for a short drive to the east of Amman, where “Al-Rakim Cave” is located and where the Seven Sleepers stories took place.
-It is a story of a group of youths who hide inside a cave outside the city of Ephesus around 250 A.D. to escape a religious persecution and emerge 300 years later.
-The cave was a part of a Byzantine grave yard.
-The entrance to the cemetery leads to a central hall branching out to three shrines with vaulted arch ceilings.
-There are seven stone grave yards more in the eastern and western “Alkutin” front door decorated with engineering and plant ornaments.
-Back to your hotel in Amman where is tour come to an end.
+- The Cave of the Seven Sleepers - Proceed with a short drive to the east of Amman to visit “Al-Rakim Cave,” the site of the Seven Sleepers story.
+This tale involves a group of youths who sought refuge in a cave outside Ephesus around 250 A.D. to escape religious persecution, only to emerge 300 years later.
+The cave was part of a Byzantine graveyard.
+The entrance to the cemetery leads to a central hall that branches into three shrines with vaulted arch ceilings.
+There are seven stone graveyards in the eastern and western “Alkutin” front door, adorned with engineering and plant motifs.
+Return to the hotel in Amman, where the tour concludes.

 - English Speaking Driver